About Our Program

 The online Medication Therapy Management (MTM) graduate program teaches healthcare professionals the fundamentals of MTM and how to apply those techniques to achieve optimal pharmacotherapy outcomes.
 With the practical skills learned in the program, students will be able to discover new career opportunities in community pharmacy settings, private practice, ambulatory care, managed care, MTM vendor companies and hospitals.

 Distinctive in its offerings, the University of Florida online MTM program embraces a comprehensive examination of both the clinical and business aspects of MTM.
-The 33-credit, non-thesis program can be completed in as little as five semesters.
+The 33-credit, non-thesis program can be completed in as little as four semesters.
 Students also have the option to take up to 6 credit hours as a non-degree seeking student to boost their skills in a specific area or determine whether the program is right for them.
 Tuition is just $650 per credit hour plus fees for both the master’s and non-degree program.

 Master of Science in Pharmacy with a Concentration in Medication Therapy Management